 It is against the law for dog owners to leave any feces left by their dog on sidewalks, gutters, streets, lots, public parks, or other public areas and public properties.
 Dog waste should be immediately removed by placing it in a closed or sealed container and disposing it in a trash receptacle, sanitary disposal unit, or other closed or sealed refuse container.
 The only exclusion applies to visually impaired individuals using a guide dog.

 The City opened its first off-leash dog park at Morgan Falls in 2010.
 The dog park has two fenced-in areas, one for big dogs and one for small dogs to play and run free.
 Most City of Sandy Springs parks allow dogs, if the dogs are leashed and owners clean up after their pets.
+An exception is City Green at City Springs where dogs are not permitted.
 Click here for a listing of all the City of Sandy Springs parks.

 Barking Noise Complaints

 Dogs bark, but if they are keeping your neighbors up at night, you could be in violation of the City's noise ordinances.
 If you are on the receiving end, you can report excessive noise by calling 911 or contacting Code Enforcement during standard business hours at 770.730.5600.

 Any premise where four or more dogs over the age of four months are kept, maintained or harbored for a period of 14 days or longer, is defined as a kennel.
 The owner or person in possession of the premises where the kennel is located shall be required to apply for a special kennel permit.

 Sandy Springs residents who own livestock (defined by the city code: horses, mules, cows, sheep, goats, hogs, and all other animals used or suitable for either food or labor), have a series of ordinances to comply with.
 Please visit the Sandy Springs Code of Ordinances for details on how many animals are allowed and land requirements for suitable maintenance.